apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 System Requirements
 -------------------

 #.
-Java Runtime Environment - Java 1.6 or later (Java 1.7 Recommended)
+Java Runtime Environment - Java 1.7 or later
 #.
 Memory - Sufficient memory for configurations used by sources, channels or sinks
 #.
 Disk Space - Sufficient disk space for configurations used by channels or sinks
 #.
 Directory Permissions - Read/Write permissions for directories used by agent